eirhor/data-store/README.md

 # DataStore class
 This class is used to provide your classes and functions a common place to store, and retrieve, data.

-It has two ways to set data, you can either include them as a object when initializing the `new DataStore({data: "example"})`, or you can use the `DataStore.AddContent({data: "example"})` method.
+It has two ways to set data, you can either include them as a object when initializing the `new DataStore({data: "example"})`, or you can use the `DataStore.add({data: "example"})` method.

-To retrieve data, use the `DataStore.GetContent()` method, which will return the entire DataStore.
+To retrieve data, use the `DataStore.get()` method, which will return the entire DataStore.

 ## Example of usage
 ### File A